-In order to encourage and promote local produce, country specific dishes, and team creativity, the WBQA recommends optional categories be included in competitions.
-Teams should be notified eight weeks in advance, advising which of the optional categories will be available as part of the overall event.
+In orderto encouragend promotelocal produce, country specific dishes, and team creativity, the WBQA recommends optional categories be included in competitions.
+Teashould be notified eight weeks in advance, advising which of the optional categories wavailable as part of the overall event.